ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked on and completed a WordPress site for work.

 **Thoughts:** Today, I completed one site and have started on a second site.
 I've had a lot of WordPress projects on lately, which I am very thankful for, as it is a lot of useful practice.

+### Day 51-52: 17-18 October 2018

+**Today's Progress**: Worked through the 'JavaScript Arrays, Loops, and Objects' course on Treehouse.

+**Thoughts:** These days, I worked through the 'JavaScript Arrays, Loops, and Objects' course on Treehouse and learned about arrays.